 In order to find a solution to the current situation, three proposals are being taken into account by the Italian Government.
 Two of them, called Contorta Project and Trezze Project, focus on the digging of existing canals in the Venetian lagoon; one of them, called Venis Cruise Project, focuses on building a new docking terminal at the entrance of the Lido channel connecting the Adriatic sea to the lagoon.

-Increasing the width and depth of canals in the Venetian lagoon is opposed with strength by environmental groups since it will alter and worsen once again the fragile state of the Venetian lagoon.
-In order to make big ships pass, the canals would be dug a dozen meters in depth, allowing a much greater amount of sea water to enter or exit the lagoon during tides.
+Increasing the width and depth of canals in the Venetian lagoon is fiercely opposed by environmental groups since it will alter and worsen, once more, the fragile state of the Venetian lagoon.
+In order to make big ships pass, the canals would be dug a dozen meters in depth, allowing a much greater amount of seawater to enter or exit the lagoon during tides.
 The digging of one of these canals would result in the destruction of even more sandbanks, or “barene”, and an increase in the frequency and intensity of High Water, or Acqua Alta, in Venice.

 A further project suggests cruise ships should make use of the already existing “oil canal” or “Canale dei Petroli”, which is used since 1969 by mercantiles for reaching the industries of Marghera.
 This project would require no intervention on the Venetian Lagoon, but the making instead of a new Port in Marghera and the conversion of the current Port into social housing.
 The Marghera Port would be the only location adapt for cold-ironing, or shore connection, providing enough electrical power to docked ships, making it possible for their main and auxiliary engines are turned off, dramatically cutting the cost of air pollution.

-We tried to provide you with plenty of informations to describe the relationship between Venice and the Big Ships.
+We tried to provide you with plenty of information to describe the relationship between Venice and the Big Ships.
 Whichever is your position on this matter, we respect it.